ParrotSec/parrotsec.org-old/CONTRIBUTING.md

 _Commit access is given on a case by case basis and is at the discretion of the Core Dev Team._

 ### How to suggest a feature or enhancement
-Please make a post in the forum under development category.
+Please make a post in the forum under the development category.
 Please add why it is needed, the scope of the feature and any research you have.
 Your topic will be read and checked if the request is possible, if not you will be notified why this isn't possible.
 If it is possible you will be asked to open an issue here.